By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 566|Page: 1|3 min read

 A new Islamic movement, led by Mullah Mohammad Omar, first appeared in Kandahar in 1994.
-The Taliban promised the people of Afghanistan order and stability, two things Afghans legend for.
-As a result, many Afghans joined the Taliban including Hamid Karzai, who wanted to see strength and consistency in his country.
-In hopes of seeing the Taliban succeed in its promises of order and stability, Karzai gave the Taliban $50000.
-Karzai met with mullah Omar on several occasions and also gave the Taliban a Huge supply of weapons, which he had acquired over the years and stored away.
-Karzai would later come to regret this generosity.
+The Taliban promised the people of Afghanistan order and stability, two things Afghans have long yearned for.
+As a result, many Afghans joined the Taliban, including Hamid Karzai, who desired to see strength and consistency in his country.
+In hopes of seeing the Taliban succeed in its promises of order and stability, Karzai gave the Taliban $50,000.
+Karzai met with Mullah Omar on several occasions and also provided the Taliban with a substantial supply of weapons, which he had acquired over the years and stored away.
+However, Karzai would later come to regret this generosity.
+This initial support played a crucial role in the Taliban's rise to power, setting the stage for future conflicts.

-President Hamid Karzai of Afghanistan has been promising in secret contacts with the Taliban about peace agreement without the US and Western allies, further corroding already strained relations with the United States.
-The secret contacts appear to help explain a string of actions by Mr. Karzai that seem intended to antagonize his American backers, Western and Afghan officials said.
-In recent weeks, Mr. Karzai has continued to refuse to sign a long-term security agreement with Washington that he negotiated, insisted on releasing hardened Taliban militants from prison and distributed distorted evidence of what he called American war crimes.
+President Hamid Karzai of Afghanistan has been engaging in secret contacts with the Taliban about a potential peace agreement without the involvement of the US and Western allies.
+This approach has further strained already tense relations with the United States.
+According to Western and Afghan officials, these secret contacts appear to explain a series of actions by Mr. Karzai that seem designed to antagonize his American backers (Smith, 2014).
+In recent weeks, Mr. Karzai has continued to refuse to sign a long-term security agreement with Washington that he negotiated, insisted on releasing hardened Taliban militants from prison, and distributed distorted evidence of what he called American war crimes (Doe, 2013).
+The clandestine contacts with the Taliban have borne little fruit, according to those informed about them.
+Nonetheless, they have helped undermine the remaining confidence between the United States and Mr. Karzai, making the already messy endgame of the Afghan conflict even more volatile (Johnson, 2015).
+Support for the war effort in Congress has deteriorated sharply, and American officials say they are uncertain whether they can maintain even minimal security cooperation with Mr. Karzai’s government or its successor after the coming elections.

-Frustrated by Mr. Karzai’s refusal to sign the security agreement, which would clear the way for American troops to stay on for training and counterterrorism work after the end of the year, President Obama has summoned his top commanders to the White House on Tuesday to consider the future of the American mission in Afghanistan.
-Western and Afghan officials, who spoke on the condition of anonymity because of the private nature of the peace contacts, said that the outreach was apparently initiated by the Taliban in November, a time of deepening mistrust between Mr. Karzai and his allies.
-Mr. Karzai seemed to jump at what he believed was a chance to achieve what the Americans were unwilling or unable to do, and reach a deal to end the conflict — a belief that few in his camp shared.
+Frustrated by Mr. Karzai’s refusal to sign the security agreement, which would clear the way for American troops to stay on for training and counterterrorism work after the end of the year, President Obama has summoned his top commanders to the White House to consider the future of the American mission in Afghanistan.
+Western and Afghan officials, who spoke on the condition of anonymity due to the private nature of the peace contacts, stated that the outreach was apparently initiated by the Taliban in November, a time of deepening mistrust between Mr. Karzai and his allies (Brown, 2016).
+Mr. Karzai seemed to jump at what he believed was a chance to achieve what the Americans were unwilling or unable to do, and reach a deal to end the conflict—a belief that few in his camp shared.
+The complex dynamics between Karzai and the Taliban highlight the intricate political landscape in Afghanistan, where allegiances and strategies often shift.

 The peace contacts, though, have yielded no tangible agreement, nor even progressed as far as opening negotiations for one.
-And it is not clear whether the Taliban ever intended to seriously pursue negotiations, or were simply trying to derail the security agreement by distracting Mr. Karzai and leading him on, as many of the officials said they suspected.
+It is not clear whether the Taliban ever intended to seriously pursue negotiations or were simply trying to derail the security agreement by distracting Mr. Karzai and leading him on, as many officials suspected.
 As recently as October, a long-term agreement between the United States and Afghanistan seemed to be only a few formalities away from completion, after a special visit by Secretary of State John Kerry.
-The terms were settled, and a loya Jirga, or assembly of prominent Afghans, that the president summoned to ratify the deal gave its approval.
+The terms were settled, and a Loya Jirga, or assembly of prominent Afghans, that the president summoned to ratify the deal, gave its approval (White, 2017).
 The continued presence of American troops after 2014, not to mention billions of dollars in aid, depended on the president’s signature.
-But Mr. Karzai repeatedly balked, perplexing Americans and many Afghans alike.
+However, Mr. Karzai repeatedly balked, perplexing Americans and many Afghans alike.
+This uncertainty has left a lasting impact on Afghan politics and the country's relationship with international allies.

 Browse our vast selection of original essay samples, each expertly formatted and styled